BrAM-breno/Navigation/Report.md

 > **navigation_model.py** and **navigation_dqn_agent.py** are adaptation from codes provided by Deep Reinforcement Learning Nanodegree - Udacity.

-All deep neural network layers are dense and their activation functions are RELU.
+All hidden layers are dense and their activation functions are RELU.

 # Results